 Click on the links below to find neurosurgeons who are part of the Center for Neuro-Oncology at the Capital Institute for Neurosciences as well as surgeons who are members of the Capital Health Medical Staff's Department of Surgery or those who are part of Capital Health Surgical Group, a multi-specialty surgical practice.

 You may also use the "Find a Doctor" tool at the top of this page (or click here) to search for a surgeon on the Capital Health Medical Staff by last name or medical specialty.

-The da Vinci Surgical System allows surgeons to perform minimally invasive surgery through an incision roughly the size of a dime.
-Capital Health was the first hospital in Mercer County to offer minimally invasive procedures using the da Vinci Surgical System.
+The da Vinci® surgical system allows surgeons to perform minimally invasive surgery through an incision roughly the size of a dime.
+Capital Health was the first hospital in Mercer County to offer robotic procedures using the da Vinci® surgical system.
 The system seamlessly translates the surgeon's hand, wrist and finger movements into precise, real-time movements of surgical instruments inside the patient.
-In addition to gynecological procedures, the da Vinci Surgical System is used to perform a complex minimally invasive procedure for the treatment of prostate cancer called prostatectomy.
-The da Vinci Surgical System offers patients less risk of infection, shorter hospital stays, faster recovery and return to normal daily activities, and less scarring than traditional surgery and procedures.
+The da Vinci® surgical system offers patients less risk of infection, shorter hospital stays, faster recovery and return to normal daily activities, and less scarring than traditional surgery and procedures.